 Operation USA completes a number of new programs in Nicaragua including building over 100 homes, six preschools, and five clinics, establishing a post-traumatic stress counseling program, and developing micro-enterprise projects in animal husbandry, handicrafts, bio-gas and small-scale agriculture.

-Operation USA expands community-based healthcare programs in support of Los Angeles-area clinics.
+Operation USA expands community-based health care programs in support of Los Angeles area clinics.

-Operation USA launches landmine technology program “Operation Landmine” with NASA and two U.S. national laboratories to help rid the world of 100-120 million anti-personnel landmines.
+Operation USA represents 160 United States NGOs through InterAction at the United Nations and other global conferences to ban the use of anti-personnel landmines.
+Then, Operation USA launches a landmine detection technology transfer program, called “Operation Landmine,” with NASA and two U.S. national laboratories to help rid the world of over 100 million anti-personnel landmines.